 If you own a rottweiler or collie cross, you need to understand that they need active homes.

-They were bred as sheep dogs, so they will need some form of exercise such as walking on a leash, playing fetch, or an active game of tug-of-war.
+They were bred as sheepdogs, so they will need some form of exercises such as walking on a leash, playing fetch, or an active game of tug-of-war.

-If you do not provide enough exercise, they will become bored, leading to destructive behaviours like chewing, digging, and barking.
+If you do not provide enough exercise, they will become bored, leading to destructive behaviors like chewing, digging, and barking.

 Do not make the mistake of thinking that because both breeds are intelligent, they will be able to entertain themselves for hours on end without any real effort on your part; if you let them, they will invent their own forms of entertainment, and this is where trouble can begin.